mtaktash/ray_tracer/README.md

 ## Results

-1. Initial red and green image plane `image.ppm``
+1. Initial red and green image plane `image.ppm`

-2. Rendering of blue gradient 16:9 image is `image1.ppm``
+2. Rendering of blue gradient 16:9 image is `image1.ppm`

 3. Rendering of a sphere `image2.ppm`

+4. Sphere shared with surface normals `image3.ppm`